 - Doctor of Medicine and Doctor of Philosophy (M.D./Ph.D.)

-- The principal teaching hospital is Robert Wood Johnson University Hospital (RWJUH), consistently ranked among New Jersey’s top five hospitals by U.S. News & World Report.
+- The principal teaching hospital is Robert Wood Johnson University Hospital (RWJUH), an RWJBarnabas Health facility, consistently ranked among New Jersey’s top five hospitals by U.S. News & World Report.

-- Primary patient care units include the Robert Wood Johnson Medical Group, one of the largest multispecialty medical practice groups in New Jersey, and the Eric B. Chandler Health Center, a family-oriented community health center.
+- Primary patient care units are part of Rutgers Health, one of the largest multispecialty medical practice groups in New Jersey

 - The Child Health Institute of New Jersey promotes the school's mission to advance basic science knowledge of vertebrate development and growth, and mechanisms of human diseases.
 The Child Health Institute and RWJUH's Bristol-Myers Squibb Children's Hospital form New Jersey's only academic children's health campus.